 Can't get your backpack open, or loosen the fastening on your leather jacket?
 Surprising solutions in your office, bath cabinet, and workbench will get your zipper to yield.

-The zipper is a staple in daily life, keeping everything from jeans and jackets to duffel bags and lunch boxes closed tight.
-Still, for all its simple utility, nearly everyone has experienced the frustration of a fastener that just won’t budge.
+The zipper keeps everything from jeans and jackets to duffel bags and lunch boxes closed tight.
+Still, for all its simple utility, a fastener that won’t budge has caused frustration in nearly everyone.
 Occasionally, an edge of fabric gets stuck, and a little jiggling and persistence can set things back on track.
-But sometimes a mechanical failure or an outside culprit, like rust or residue, leave you in a jam.
-Luckily, the solution for how to fix a stuck zipper is relatively simple if you follow one of these tried-and-true methods.
+But sometimes a mechanical failure or an outside culprit, like rust or residue, can leave you in a jam.
+The good news is that there’s more than one solution for how to fix a stuck zipper, and all of them are are super simple.

-It turns out Windex isn’t just great for cleaning glass surfaces in your home; it’s just as useful for fixing a stuck zipper.
-Spray the pull tab and its surrounding teeth with Windex—just one pump should be enough—and wait a moment for the liquid to work its magic on any residue that may be causing the zipper to stick.
-Then, gently move the zipper pull back and forth along the teeth, slowly allowing it to free itself.
-The slickness and cleansing agents in the Windex should work together, helping you jiggle the stuck zipper back into working order.
+Windex isn’t just great for cleaning glass in your home; it’s also useful for fixing an intractable zipper.
+Spray the zipper’s pull and the surrounding teeth with Windex, and wait a minute or two for the liquid to work its magic on any residue that might be causing the zipper to stick.
+Gently work the zipper pull back and forth along the teeth, giving it a chance to free itself.

 Often, the culprit in a stuck zipper is a piece of fabric, paper money, or other material that’s caught up in the teeth or under the slider.
 Use your fingers or tweezers to gently pull the fabric away from the zipper.
 You might have to use the zipper pull to work the slider back and forth a bit while tugging the fabric out.
 Attach a paper clip to the pull to give yourself a bit more surface area to grab, or use pliers to clamp onto the pull for more leverage.